 “Oh,” he said, “you didn’t know?”

 No, I didn’t.
-I’d believed there’d be enough time to for Charley and I to reconcile our differences.
-Now my son was gone and I’d become a grandmother.
-Charley had left behind a 4 ½ month old baby girl named Hannah.
-Corey took out his phone and called Stephanie, the baby’s mother and asked her to meet us at the funeral home with Hannah so she could meet her Grandma.
+I’d believed there’d be enough time to for Charley and I to reconcile our differences and I would get to know him all over again.
+Charley had left behind a four-and-a-half-month-old baby girl named Hannah.
+Corey took out his phone and called Stephanie, the baby’s mother, and asked her to meet us at the funeral home and bring the baby so she could meet her Grandma.

-Corey offered to ride with us to show us the way.
-He then suggested we stop by the house where Charley had lived and died.
+He offered to ride with us to show us the way.
+Once underway, he suggested we stop by the house where Charley had lived and died.
 Within just a few minutes we pulled up in front of an old red brick house that appeared to have been built in the 1920s.
 The covered front porch that spanned the width of the house had once been white, but the paint had long since peeled and left it a dingy gray.
 The overgrown, weed-filled front yard looked as sad as I felt.
 We walked through the unlocked front door and Corey led us up the stairs to what appeared to be more of an alcove than a room.

 And there in the parking lot of Oomph’s Funeral home, on another beautiful day, I met my granddaughter and her mother for the first time.
 My initial impression of Stephanie was that she was quite a bit shorter than me and had long blond hair.
 I didn’t register more than that – my focus was on the baby she was holding.

 With my eyes on Hannah I said, all in one breath, “Hello it’s nice to meet you can I hold her?”

 Without hesitation she placed my granddaughter in my arms.